-Ann Silver, MS, RDN, CDE, CDN is a Registered Dietitian Nutritionist, Certified Diabetes Educator and has a Masters of Science in Clinical Nutrition from New York University.
+Ann Silver, MS, RDN, CDCES, CDN is a Registered Dietitian Nutritionist, Certified Diabetes Educator and has a Masters of Science in Clinical Nutrition from New York University.

 Ann has a thriving private practice in the Hampton’s for over 25 years serving the eastern end of Long Island, the South and North Forks.
 She is very grateful for the many doctors in the area for many years have referred patients to her.

 Additionally, Ann is an Adjunct Assistant Professor in the Diet Technician Program at Suffolk County Community College in Riverhead, New York.
 She contributes to her profession on a volunteer basis in a variety of ways including having served as Chairperson of the Nutrition Entrepreneurs Dietetic Practice Group of the Academy of Nutrition and Dietetics and Reimbursement Chair for the New York State Dietetic Association.
-Ann has shared her expertise with her colleagues in presentations on private practice and reimbursement including coauthoring the best selling book, Making Nutrition Your Business: Building a Successful Private Practice (Academy of Nutrition and Dietetics 2018).
+Ann has shared her expertise with her colleagues in presentations on private practice and reimbursement including coauthoring the best selling book twice, Making Nutrition Your Business: Building a Successful Private Practice (Academy of Nutrition and Dietetics 2018).

-Ann presents extensively on nutrition to a variety of audiences including community, university, business and national stages.
-Please contact Ann speak to on her passion - nutrition and making people feel better.
+Ann presents extensively on nutrition to a variety of audiences including community, university, business, and national stages.
+Please contact Ann to speak to on her passion - nutrition and making people feel better.

 My first memory with food is sitting down at the kitchen table as a young child being forced to eat roast beef.
 Definitely, not a pleasant memory!
 Still today, I do not enjoy beef.
 (For the record, I eat mostly vegan.)
 This experience has helped me understand we all have emotional experiences with food that affect our choices today and in the future.